-2.2.10 Data Gaps
+2.2.12 Data Gaps

 Groundwater conditions data gaps were identified during the development of this GSP, and when additional questions were asked by stakeholders during GSP development.
-Data gaps are summarized below.
+Since that time, many of these data gaps have been addressed.
+This section summarizes the data gaps that were described in the GSP and subsequent CBGSA actions to address them.